logzio/logz-docs/_source/logzio_collections/_log-sources/hashicorp-vault.md

     sudo wget https://raw.githubusercontent.com/logzio/public-certificates/master/COMODORSADomainValidationSecureServerCA.crt -P /etc/pki/tls/certs/
     ```

-3. Add Vault as an input

-    In the Filebeat configuration file (/etc/filebeat/filebeat.yml), add Vault to the filebeat.inputs section.
+3. Create your configuration file for Vault

+    The Filebeat configuration file is at `/etc/filebeat/filebeat.yml` by default.

+    To avoid conflicts with fields from other log sources,
+    you'll need to run a dedicated Filebeat instance for Vault logs.
+    This allows Filebeat to rename some fields
+    to keep Vault logs compatible with Logz.io.
+    {:.info-box.important}

-    {% include log-shipping/replace-vars.html token=true %}
+    {% include log-shipping/replace-vars.html token=true %} \\
+    {% include log-shipping/replace-vars.html listener=true %}

     ```yaml
     # ...